aantnn/aantnn/README.md

 ### UNHCR asking Russia to grant me Russian citizenship in 2016.
-However I asked about travel document for stateless to return to Latvia
 Here AI translation and AI OCR and original file in Russian

 > **UNHCR – Office of the United Nations High Commissioner for Refugees**<br>